 Best for Dessert: Beaches & Cream Soda Shop

-At first glance, the Beaches & Cream Soda Shop at Disney’s Beach Club Resort might seem like a weird choice for an article on the best bars in Disney World.
+At first glance, the Beaches & Cream Soda Shop at Disney’s Beach Club Resort might seem like a weird choice for an article on the best bars in Walt Disney World.
 That is until you look at the menu, anyway.
-Not only does this nostalgic ice cream parlor offer up an epic Kitchen Sink sundae big enough for four and classic American favorites likes burgers and grilled cheese, it also serves up some tasty alcoholic milkshakes and floats.
+Not only does this nostalgic ice cream parlor offer up an epic Kitchen Sink sundae big enough for four and classic American favorites like burgers and grilled cheese, but it also serves up some tasty alcoholic milkshakes and floats.
 Truly, does anything sound more enjoyable after (or during!) a long day at the parks than boozy ice cream?
 We think not.

 Best for Entertainment: Jellyrolls Dueling Piano Bar

-There are two things we know to be true: Disney World is known for its fun, and nothing says fun like a dueling piano bar.
-When it’s not closed due to a pandemic, this place is filled with music and laughter, and tends to be very popular with the conference attendees at the nearby Walt Disney World Swan and Dolphin Resort and Convention Center.
+There are two things we know to be true: Walt Disney World is known for its fun, and nothing says fun like a dueling piano bar.
+When it’s not closed due to a pandemic, this place is filled with music and laughter and tends to be very popular with the conference attendees at the nearby Walt Disney World Swan and Dolphin Resort and Convention Center.
 Performing pairs rotate and take requests through the night (you’re more likely to hear your song played if you offer up a tip), and the whole crowd is encouraged to join in during special singalongs.
 Is it silly?
 Yes.
 But it’s also a ton of fun!

 Drinks aren’t the focus here, but they are still quite tasty.
 Fruity cocktails go down easy, especially with a basket of popcorn to munch on at the same time.
 If you do plan to visit, keep in mind that this is a strictly 21-and-up bar and you will also be required to pay a cover charge upon entry.

-Honorable Mention – Best for Entertainment: Scat Cat’s Club (Temporarily Closed)
+Honorable Mention – Best for Entertainment: Scat Cat’s Club

 Louisiana-inspired appetizers, including the popular booze-infused beignets, are a must-try.
 Wash it all down with a southern-inspired alcoholic beverage such as The Big Easy, a Bayou Rum Flight, or a bottle of Abita beer.
 A live jazz band also plays regularly here, making this a truly unique bar experience at Walt Disney World.